Indro Montanelli: Invasion of Norway

-Before his return to Italy, Montanelli witnessed the Operation Weserübung (the Nazi German invasion of Norway), and was arrested by the German army for his hostility towards the German–Italian alliance.
-He escaped with the help of his friend Vidkun Quisling and made a run for the north of the country where British and French troops were disembarking at Narvik.
-He was met by the one-eyed, one-armed Major Carton de Wiart who explained that there were no more than 10,000 Allied troops in Norway, many of them not even trained for battle.
+Before his return to Italy, Montanelli witnessed the Operation Weserübung (the Nazi German invasion of Norway) and was arrested by the German army for his hostility to the German–Italian alliance.
+He escaped with the help of his friend Vidkun Quisling and made his way north, to where British and French troops were landing at Narvik.
+There he was met by Major Carton de Wiart who explained that there were no more than 10,000 Allied troops in Norway, many untrained for combat.
 Nobody seemed to know where their garrison was.
-The British wanted to go inland and attack the Germans, but the French wanted to stay put and consolidate their positions.
-After having seen the clockwork invasion of Poland by the German troops, Montanelli found this disarray a worrying sight.
-When the Germans began bombing these positions the Allies were forced to embark once again and beat a hasty withdrawal to England.
+The British wanted to advance inland and attack the Germans, but the French preferred to hold their positions.
+When the Germans began bombing these positions, the Allies were forced to embark again and withdraw to England.

 Balkans and Greece

 With Italy's entrance in the war (June 1940), Montanelli was sent to France and the Balkans.
-He was assigned the responsibility of following the Italian military campaign from Greece and Albania as correspondent.
-Here, he recounted to have written little: "I remained at that front various months, writing almost nothing, a small reason was because I fell ill with typhus and a huge one because I refused to push as a glorious military campaign the quaking pummeling that we caught down there."
-An article published on 12 September 1940 issue of Panorama was considered defeatist by the censors of Minculpop (Ministry of Popular Culture), who in turn ordered the closure of the periodical.
+He was assigned the responsibility of following the Italian military campaign from Greece and Albania as a correspondent.
+There, he recounted that he had written little: "I remained at that front various months, writing almost nothing, a small reason was because I fell ill with typhus and a huge one because I refused to push as a glorious military campaign the quaking pummeling that we caught down there."
+An article published in the 12 September 1940 issue of Panorama was considered defeatist by the censors of Minculpop (Ministry of Popular Culture), who in turn ordered the closure of the periodical.